Chhamatomar/content_moderation_api/README.md

 **Known limitation:** this approach only catches content containing its exact predefined keywords.
 It cannot detect synonyms, misspellings, sarcasm, or context — for example, "you are terrible at this" would not be flagged unless "terrible" is explicitly in the keyword list.
 It's also prone to false positives on words that are contextually broad (e.g. "kill" appearing in "this song kills it").
 This is a deliberate, acknowledged tradeoff of rule-based systems, and the exact reason production moderation systems typically move toward ML-based classifiers — which this architecture is structured to accommodate later without redesigning the API or database layers.

+**On authentication:** `GET /moderation/{id}` uses sequential integer IDs, which means an unauthenticated retrieval endpoint would allow enumeration of every stored result (requesting `/moderation/1`, `/moderation/2`, etc.).
+This was identified during development as a real access-control gap; API key authentication on this endpoint specifically is documented as a near-term improvement below. `POST /moderate` is left open since it only ever returns the caller's own submission.

 ---

 ## Database Schema